quotentiroler/plagiarismchecker/README.md

 What do the results say?

-The results show a fingerprint similariy of 2 source-dirs between 0 and 1, representing the ratio of matching values to all values.
+The results show a fingerprint similarity of 2 source-dirs between 0 and 1, representing the ratio of matching values to all values.
 The code files need to be formatted in a IDE-typical way to have accurate results.
 The results look like this:

 ```
 task1-aaaa.json compared to task1-bbbbbb.json: Total matches = 2 Unique entries: 995 Similarity: 0.002006018